KaiFranke1206/FrankeTerminal/README.md

 ## Extending FrankeOS

 Adding functionality to FrankeOS is straightforward.
 Write a new command as described in the **Adding New Commands** section.
 Leverage Python libraries or system APIs to extend the capabilities of the terminal.

 ---

+## Acknowledgements

+This `README.md` file was created by ChatGPT, as the author was too lazy to write it.
+Enjoy using FrankeOS, and feel free to improve upon this work!

+---